Adversarial Artificial Intelligence

 Solution: Novel attacks to efficiently reveal maximum possible information leakage and estimate privacy with higher statistical power and smaller sample sizes than previous state-of-the-art Monte Carlo sampling methods.

-Adversarial Transfer Attacks With Unknown Data and Class Overlap
+Adversarial Transfer Attacks with Unknown Data and Class Overlap

 Challenge: Quantify the risk associated with adversarial evasion attacks under a highly realistic threat model, which assumes adversaries have access to varying fractions of the model training data.

-Solution: A comprehensive set of model training and testing experiments (e.g., more than 400 experiments on Mini-ImageNet data) under differing mixtures of “private” and “public” data, as well as a novel attack that accounts for data class disparities by randomly dropping classes and averaging adversarial perturbations.
+Solution: A comprehensive set of model training and testing experiments (e.g., more than 400 experiments on mini-ImageNet data) under differing mixtures of “private” and “public” data, as well as a novel attack that accounts for data class disparities by randomly dropping classes and averaging adversarial perturbations.

 Result: Important and novel insights that, counterintuitively, conclude adversarial training can increase total risk under threat models for which adversaries have gray-box access to training data.

-Adversarial AI Research
+AI Security Research Papers

 Research by Year